nginx/agent/site/content/configuration/encrypt-communication.md

 ## Before You Begin

 To enable mTLS, you must have TLS enabled and supply a key, cert, and a CA cert on both the client and server.
-TSee the [Secure Traffic with Certificates](https://docs.nginx.com/nginx-management-suite/admin-guides/configuration/secure-traffic/) topic for instructions on how to generate keys and set them in the specific values in the NGINX Agent configuration.
+See the [Secure Traffic with Certificates](https://docs.nginx.com/nginx-instance-manager/system-configuration/secure-traffic/) topic for instructions on how to generate keys and set them in the specific values in the NGINX Agent configuration.

 ## Enabling mTLS